-Here we introduce Marcella Field, who works as a chef manager at Yarnton Residential and Nursing Home in Yarnton, Oxfordshire and has been with Sanctuary Care for the past five years.
+Here we introduce Marcella Field, who works as a chef manager at Yarnton Residential and Nursing Home in Yarnton, Oxfordshire and has been with Sanctuary Care since 2010.

 She explains what attracted her to the catering sector in the first place and how she became the head chef in one of our kitchens.